01 of 03

 More California by Month

-If you're just starting to plan your California trip and want to know what it's like year round and not just in January, you can get a look at every month of the year using these guides: California in the Winter is great for skiing and snow play and all the events you'll find in the guide to California in December, January, and February.
+If you're just starting to plan your California trip and want to know what it's like year round and not only in March, you can get a look at every month of the year using these guides.
+California in the Winter is great for skiing and snow play and all the events you'll find in the guide to California in December, January, and February.
 It's also a great time for a winter weekend getaway.